mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 ---
 # 4. Long-term assets and capitalization
 ## 4.1 Capitalization and Allocation

 Capitalization: the cost of an asset is recorded as an asset rather than an expense
 - Hard assets, such as PPE: assets recorded at cost (purchase price + all costs necessary to get the asset ready for use)
 - Soft assets, such as R&D, advertising, and wages.
-Here capitalization is more difficult.
+Here, the capitalization is more complicated.
-    -  they are investments that will likely generate future benefits, but
+    -  They are investments that will likely generate future benefits, but
-    -  no clear useful life, nor clear future benefits
+    -  No clear useful life, nor clear future benefits
-    -  therefore, these costs are immediately expensed and are not recorded as an asset in the Balance Sheet
+    -  Therefore, these costs are immediately expensed and are not recorded as an asset in the Balance Sheet

 ---
 Allocation: is the assignment of the cost of an asset as an expense over its useful life